missionpinball/mpf-docs/docs/logs/CFE-ConfigValidator-2.md

 ---
-title: CFE-ConfigValidator-2: Your config contains a value for the setting, but this is not a valid setting name
+title: "CFE-ConfigValidator-2: Your config contains a value for the setting, but this is not a valid setting name"
 ---

+# CFE-ConfigValidator-2: Your config contains a value for the setting, but this is not a valid setting name

 This error occurs when MPF does not know a setting you specified in a device.